IBM/openshift-mongodb-enterprise-operator-example/README.md

 oc apply -f deployment/3-mongodb-user.yaml
 ```

 To check the status, execute the command below.
 The `STATE` should be `Updated`.
 You can also check the newly created user in your Ops Manager.
-It should also show up in MongoDB Users in your **Project** > **Security**
+It should also show up in MongoDB Users in your **Project** > **Security**.

 ```
 oc get mongodbusers